-- 2. This policy applies to allegations of sexual harassment that take place on University property or at University-sponsored events, within the United States, including field trips, internships, service activities, athletic events, and theatre, music, or other performances. - a.
-It may apply to sexual harassment that occurs off-campus, including virtual spaces, if the alleged misconduct involves a member of the University community and falls within the definitions and regulatory provisions of Title IX of the Education Amendments of 1972 as currently in effect.
-Misconduct falling outside this policy will be addressed under other provisions in the University Student Code of Conduct and employment polies. - b.
-The policy applies regardless of the medium used to manifest the sexual harassment including, but not limited to physical, verbal, visual, online/electronic/social media. - c.
+- 2. This Policy applies to allegations of Sexual Harassment that take place on University property or at University-sponsored events, within the United States, including, but not limited to, field trips, internships, service activities, athletic events, and theatre, music, or other performances when a report is submitted while the Complainant is participating in or attempting to participate in the University's educational programs or activities. - a.
+It may apply to Sexual Harassment that occurs off-campus, including virtual spaces, if the alleged misconduct involves a member of the University community and falls within the definitions and regulatory provisions of Title IX of the Education Amendments of 1972 as currently in effect.
+Misconduct falling outside this Policy, including discrimination on the basis of sex, may be addressed, as appropriate and determined by the University, under other provisions in the University's student handbook and employment policies.

+- b.
+The Policy applies regardless of the medium used to manifest the Sexual Harassment including, but not limited to physical, verbal, visual, online/electronic/social media. - c.
 "Students" include undergraduate, graduate, and special students enrolled in any course or program in the University.
-"Employees" include all staff and faculty members, whether fulltime, adjunct, or part-time, on campus or remote, and whether in the capacity of complainant or respondent.
-Graduate Assistants as complainants may be students or employees depending on their role at the time and the facts and circumstances surrounding the events.
-Graduate Assistants as respondents will always be deemed to be employees. - d.
-This policy is not intended for, and will not be used to, infringe on academic freedom - e.
-Nothing in this policy impairs the rights any individual may have under Title VII of the Civil Rights Act of 1964, as amended.
+"Employees" include all staff and faculty members, whether full-time, adjunct, or part-time, on campus or remote, and whether in the capacity of Complainant or Respondent.
+Graduate Assistants as Complainants may be students or employees depending on their role at the time and the facts and circumstances surrounding the events.
+Graduate Assistants as Respondents will always be deemed to be employees. - d.
+This Policy is not intended for, and will not be used to, infringe on academic freedom. - e.
+Nothing in this Policy impairs the rights any individual may have under Title VII of the Civil Rights Act of 1964, as amended.